Basic guidelines

 In support of eligibility

-• Proof of initiating open negotiation (including email or screenshot of email reflecting that the Open Negotiation Notice was sent to the non-initiating party)
+• If emailed, include the email or screenshot of email reflecting that the Open Negotiation Notice was sent to the non-initiating party

 • Full explanation of benefits with arbitration language/instructions